-It’s not uncommon to hear people talk about wanting to stop ‘wasting’ money on rent or paying for someone else’s mortgage, but is owning a home really the be-all and end-all?
-Is renting instead of buying really that bad?
+In the UK, you may often hear people talk about wanting to stop ‘wasting’ money on rent or paying for someone else’s mortgage, but is owning a home really the be-all and end-all?

-Below, we explore why renting could actually be a viable alternative to buying and in some cases, even better - depending on your situation.
+We'll explore why renting could actually be a viable alternative to buying and in some cases, even better than buying a property - depending on your situation.

-When you buy a property, you're taking on a huge long term financial commitment - which isn't for the faint-hearted.
-It's a huge amount of money to be tied to and missed repayments could have serious consequences.
+When you buy a property using a mortgage, you're taking on a major long-term financial commitment.
+It's a huge amount of money to be tied to, and missed repayments could have serious consequences.
 With renting, you can sleep peacefully at night in the knowledge that you don't have this financial burden.

 When it comes to renting versus buying, it all depends on your personal situation and what's best for you may change over time, but it's clear that renting does provide a plethora of benefits.
 Not only does it allow you the flexibility to move around and no maintenance costs - it's also a much simpler process than buying your own property.